-All building permit approvals and subsequent inspections shall be in conformance with the 2006 International Residence Code, the 2006 International Building Code, the 1999 National Fire Prevention Code, the 2005 National Electrical Code, and the 2004 State of Illinois Plumbing Code unless otherwise amended by Ordinance.
+All building permit approvals and subsequent inspections shall be in conformance with the 2015 International Residence Code, the 2015 International Building Code, the 2015 International Fire Code, the 2014 National Electrical Code, and the 2014 State of Illinois Plumbing Code with some local amendments by Village Ordinance.

 Water meters are supplied by the Village during construction and must be installed prior to final inspection.
 The Village must be contacted to seal the meter and install the outside reader prior to issuance of the Certificate of Occupancy.

 1. A construction dumpster and port-a-john must be on site prior to framing of structure and be picked up whenever full.
 The dumpster and port-a-john must remain on site until just prior to final inspection.

 2. The street must be kept clean at all times.
 One warning will be permitted.
 The second notification is conducted by the Beecher Police Department and a fine may be issued to the owner of the property or general contractor.

 3. B-boxes must be staked with a 4x4 post at all times and set to grade and straightened prior to final inspection.
 If B-box is not straight or below grade, a temporary C.O. can be issued for the structure as long as $100.00 in escrow is provided.
 Escrow can be returned within 6 months if B-box is properly adjusted.

 4. Any cracks in public sidewalks caused by construction equipment shall be repaired by the contractor prior to issuance of C.O.